Sylvester W Zhang

 I was a graduate TA in the in the UMN Algebra and Combinatorics REU (see this newsletter) 2021 and 2022, where I helped with three projects:

-I was fortunate to participate in the Twin Cities REU in 2019, where I worked on projects in covering graphs with Sunita Chepuri, lattice models with Ben Brubaker, and dynamical combinatorics with Sam Hopkins.
+As an undergrad, I was fortunate to participate in the Twin Cities REU in 2019, where I worked on projects in covering graphs with Sunita Chepuri, lattice models with Ben Brubaker, and dynamical combinatorics with Sam Hopkins.

 Organizing